Twitter Claps Back At Armie Hammer Over Stan Lee Tweet, Hammer Dunked On Other Celebs For Their Own Lee Tweets

 Armie Hammer, who gained critical acclaim — though as Vanity Fair noted, not an Oscar nomination — for his role in last year’s indie film hit Call Me By Your Name, found himself on the receiving end of relentless Twitter clapback after he posted his own reaction to the death of legendary Marvel Comics writer and impresario Stan Lee, who passed away on Monday at age 95.

-Hammer, 32, “invoked the ire”of his own Twitter followers, as Daily Mail reported, when he posted a message to his Twitter account Monday afternoon that was not exactly a tribute to Lee, but a sarcastic slam at other celebrities who posted tributes to the Marvel Universe creator that consisted of pictures of themselves posing with Lee, whose given name was Stanley Martin Lieber.
+Hammer, 32, “invoked the ire” of his own Twitter followers, as Daily Mail reported, when he posted a message to his Twitter account Monday afternoon that was not exactly a tribute to Lee, but a sarcastic slam at other celebrities who posted tributes to the Marvel Universe creator that consisted of pictures of themselves posing with Lee, whose given name was Stanley Martin Lieber.

 “So touched by all of the celebrities posting pictures of themselves with Stan Lee,” the Lone Ranger star wrote on Twitter “No better way to commemorate an absolute legend than putting up a picture of yourself.”